©2020 William A. Lasher

 I shouldered my rifle and squeezed off a round that hit the aberration point blank in the chest.
 On impact, the walking corpse disintegrated into a cloud of dust that hung in mid-air for a few seconds, and then floated to the ground.

-“What was that?!” exclaimed Molly, “what did you shoot at?”
+“What was that?!” exclaimed Molly.
+“What did you shoot at?”

-“The mummy,” I cried attempting to collect my wits, “it looked just like the mummy from the Red Pyramid!”
+“The mummy,” I cried attempting to collect my wits.
+“It looked just like the mummy from the Red Pyramid!”

-“I wish we had more light,” said Moonblade, and as he spun back around to keep walking, he was surprised by another walking corpse that leapt from the shadows ahead of him.
+“I wish we had more light,” said Moonblade.
+As he spun back around to keep walking, he was surprised by another walking corpse that leapt from the shadows ahead of him.
 This one wore a suit of ring maille, and it took a swipe at him with its sword.
 The blade cut through his shirt sleeve and grazed his arm.
 He shouldered his rifle and fired.
 The result was the same – on impact, the mummy disintegrated into a cloud of dust, including the sword and chain mail armor.

 Two more appeared, and we all began to shoot, including Molly with her pistol.
 As quickly as one crumbled into dust, another appeared behind it, darting out of the darkness, brandishing its sword.
 Then another and another, and all dressed like warriors from the Middle Ages.
 Finally, after we dropped a number of them, the onslaught let up.
 And there was nothing left of the walking corpses, but a fine layer of dust on the hard packed dirt.